As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

-Our custard bread pudding is rich, creamy, and perfectly balanced with a golden top and soft, custardy center.
-Follow our simple tips for the best results every time!
+Our custard bread pudding recipe is rich, creamy, and perfectly balanced with a golden, crunchy top and a soft, custardy center.
+Baked in a water bath for silky results every time and finished with a luscious homemade vanilla sauce!

 Why this Recipe Works

 Through recipe testing, we found that the secret to the best bread pudding is ensuring the bread is thoroughly soaked with the custard base.
-Dry bread pudding results from dry bits of bread that haven't soaked up the liquid, so be sure to leave plenty of time for the creamy base to soak in.
+Dry bread pudding results from dry bits of bread that haven’t absorbed enough liquid, so be sure to leave plenty of time for the creamy base to soak in, overnight if possible.

 Key Ingredients & Substitutions

-- Dry or stale bread - I used days old French bread but brioche, challah, or plain white bread would work too.
-Be sure to use a hearty, durable bread that's not too delicate.
+• Dry or stale bread – I used days-old French bread, but brioche, challah, sourdough, or plain white bread would work too.
+Be sure to use a hearty, durable bread that’s not too delicate.
+French bread is classic, but brioche adds a rich, buttery flavor that’s equally delicious.

-- Whole milk - Milk forms the base of the custard mixture.
-Be sure to use whole milk for a creamy flavor.
+• Whole milk – Milk forms the base of the custard mixture.
+Be sure to use whole milk for the creamiest flavor.
+You can substitute 2% in a pinch, but the result won’t be as rich.

-- Eggs - Eggs help the bread pudding set into a soft, custard-like texture.
+• Eggs – Eggs help the bread pudding set into a soft, custard-like texture.
+Use room temperature eggs for easier mixing.

 How to Make Custard Bread Pudding – Step by Step Instructions